Disney+ unveils new subscriber-only perks for the holiday season

 - 15% off of vinyl and collectibles from Disney Music Emporium

-In August, the Walt Disney Co. reported another drop in subscriber count, the second quarter in a row the streaming service has shed viewers.
+In its most recent earnings report, the Burbank, California-based entertainment giant reported a quarterly growth of roughly 4 million Disney+ subscribers.
+However, subscribers are down 14 million year over year.

-Disney also raised prices for its ad-free versions of Disney+ and Hulu.
-In October, the Disney+ version will rise to $14 while Hulu will increase to $18.
+Disney has recently raised prices for its ad-free versions of Disney+ and Hulu.
+In October, the Disney+ version will rise to $14, while Hulu will increase to $18.